Last Updated on

-Rather than ask “which is better?” it would be more appropriate to ask “which is better for my business?”
+Rather than ask “which is better marketing platform?” it would be more appropriate to ask “which is better for my business?”

 If your business has a marketing orientation, and your emails are intended to provide updates as a form of ongoing keep-warm comms so recipients don’t forget about you, MailChimp is likely to be the better product for you.

 The free version is also ideal for people new to email marketing, for getting a feel for how it all works.

 It has to be reiterated though, MailChimp Pro is impossible to justify, without the resources in an organization to translate the data it produces into actionable recommendations.

 If your business has a sales orientation, and your emails are very much focused on more of a hard sell, ActiveCampaign will likely work better for you.

 Generally, sales orientated organizations won’t have time for getting bogged down with too much data and analysis, and some idea of the general direction of email marketing efforts will be fine.

 It feels like this is further evidenced by the level of customer support offered at the higher tier, in that they might take some of that work off you, so you can focus more on your content.